Home » 10 Things to Do in Negombo, Sri Lanka

 An elegant still life featuring Ayurvedic haircare oils with traditional Indian decor on a black background.

-Negombo is conveniently located just 10 kilometres (about 20 minutes) from Bandaranaike International Airport, making it one of the easiest places to visit in Sri Lanka.
-Here are the main ways to get there:
+Negombo is just 10 kilometres from Bandaranaike International Airport — one of the shortest airport-to-town transfers in Sri Lanka.
+Here are your options:

-3. By Bus – If you’re on a budget, public buses run frequently from the airport to Negombo.
-Look for buses heading to the Negombo Bus Stand.
-While not the most comfortable option, it’s cheap and gives you a taste of local life.
+3. By bus — public buses to the Negombo Bus Stand run regularly and are very cheap.
+It’s not the most comfortable option after a long flight, but it’s entirely doable and gives you an immediate taste of local life.

 A rugged 4x4 vehicle ready for an off-road adventure in Dayagama, Sri Lanka.